BlockWorksCo/Website/BlockWorks/content/about.md

 draft: false
 ---

-# Embedded software development.
+# Best pactices in embedded software development.

-I'm me, not you, just me...
+I'm an experienced software engineer and architect with many years working with embedded